CHAPTER 6

 "And white robes were given unto every one of them; and it was said unto them, that they should rest yet for a little season, until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled."

-Next, it was told to them that "they should rest" a little longer.
-These martyrs could sense that the End Times were upon the earth.
-They were getting anxious because they knew that it would be soon time for the Lord to set up His Kingdom on earth.
-You can see in this verse that God does not hide these things from us.
-He wants us to know just like He wants these martyrs to know that "...their fellowservants also and their brethren,... should be killed as they were".
-God is informing them that their loved ones and other Christians on the earth were going to be killed.
+Jesus tells them that "they should rest" a little longer.
+These martyrs will sense the End Times upon the earth.
+They will be getting anxious because they will know that it will soon be time for the Lord to set up His Kingdom on earth.
+You can see in this verse that God does not hide these things.
+He wants us to know just like He wants these martyrs to know that "...their fellowservants also and their brethren, ... should be killed as they were".
+God is informing them that their loved ones and other Christians on the earth were going to be killed like they were killed.
 God doesn't sugar-coat stuff.
 He tells it straight forward.
 He tells these martyrs that their loved ones and many others will be murdered ... martyred.

 VERSE 12: (Chapter 6)